mqsirera/CFGpp/README.md

 ```

 This fork builds directly on the official CFG++ implementation and extends it with course-specific experiments and plotting tools for **EECE 7398 – Special Topics: Machine Learning with Small Data**.

+**Modifications by:** Mariona Jaramillo Civill and Miquel Sirera Perelló, PhD students at Northeastern University.